29 cats mauled by pit bulls at Ala. animal shelter

 She blames the incident on an outdated shelter and believes the city should have done something about the facility long ago.

-Mayor Mark Saliba agrees.
+Mayor Mark Saliba agrees, and said a new shelter is overdue.

-“It's sad, and there is no doubt that (a new shelter) is overdue,” he said.

 The mayor, Kenward, and other commissioners recently made a new animal shelter a capital improvement priority.
 Right now, it's an idea that needs boosting or, more to the point, funding.

 The hope is to form a public-private partnership to pay for the multi-million dollar facility.
-Not only must financing be secured, land is also needed.
+Not only must financing be secured, but land is also needed.
 Three to five acres would be ideal.

 Kenward believes now is the time to get involved.